sketchytech/AppleNewsFormat/README.md

 ## Custom Fonts

-Note: From a technical point of view custom fonts work, but there is currently no mention in the Apple docs to confirm that you are allowed to use them.
+From a technical point of view custom fonts work, but there is [currently no mention](http://stackoverflow.com/a/36187801/1694526) in the Apple docs to confirm that you are allowed to use them.
 For safety only use those fonts listed at [iOSFonts.com](http://iOSFonts.com) and avoid the San Francisco font.